Payment timing and methods

 Shipping, customs and import taxes

-This is required shortly after the car arrives in Australia so in fact the full amount for the car is not needed at the time of purchase.
+This is required shortly before the car arrives in Australia so in fact the full amount for the car is not needed at the time of purchase.
 Only the FOB amount and J-Spec's service fee are needed initially, with other costs only requiring payment later.
 When cars arrive in Australia there are a number of customs and quarantine related costs that need to be paid, to make things easier for customers all of these are paid on your behalf by a customs broker who assists in clearing the car for you, and they then present you with only the one invoice for the shipping, GST, import duty and customs related costs.
-J-Spec provides the customs agent with all of the necessary paperwork in advance so customers need not deal with this, and the invoice for this usually needs to be paid roughly a week after the car arrives in the country.
-This invoice can be paid direct to the customs clearance agent either by direct bank transfer (at a bank or via internet banking) or via credit card.
+J-Spec works with the customs agent to provide the necessary paperwork, and will pre fill in some forms to assist the customer where their signature is required.
+This invoice can be paid direct to the customs clearance agent usually either by direct bank transfer (at a bank or via internet banking) or via credit card.

 This is only required to be paid after compliance has been completed in Australia and the payment methods will vary for each compliance workshop.
 Some compliance workshops may also require a deposit before applying for import approval when the car is still overseas.